josephmontes/VAA/README.md

   - Vertical Approach Angle (VAA) describes the angle that the ball crosses the plate at
     - If VAA = 0°, then the ball is traveling completely parallel to the ground
     - The VAA for 4-Seam Fastballs is typically between -5.6° to -4.2°
-  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) 4-Seam Fastball is harder to hit because it approaches the batter at an angle that is not on the same plane as their swing, since swings naturally have an **uppercut angle**
+  - The idea behind analyzing the VAA for 4-Seamers is that a 'flatter' (closer to 0°) 4-Seam Fastball should be harder to hit because it approaches the batter at an angle that is not on the same plane as their swing, since swings naturally have an **uppercut angle**
     - Also, batters are likely to be deceived if a 4-Seam Fastball has a flatter VAA than average because the batter will anticipate the pitch to come in at an angle that it does not
-- Additionally, I identify and analyze pitchers who exhibit the 'optimal' VAA characteristics on their 4-Seam Fastball vs. pitchers who do not
+- I identify and analyze pitchers who exhibit the 'optimal' VAA characteristics on their 4-Seam Fastball vs. pitchers who do not
-  - Plus I identify and analyze batters, more specifically, the type of batters who *have* and *have not* had success vs. the 'optimal' VAA 4-Seam Fastball
+- Plus, I identify and analyze batters, more specifically, the type of batters who *have* and *have not* had success vs. the 'optimal' VAA 4-Seam Fastball
 - I followed this formula posted on FanGraphs by Alex Chamberlain for my calculation of VAA:

    ![Screenshot 2023-08-30 141448](https://github.com/josephmontes/VAA/assets/125607783/bbb0ffe8-bc70-42df-a561-49f7aba21a57)